Edmonton

 Jasper National Park, Canada

-• Jasper National Park: Jasper is the northernmost of the Rocky Mountains National Parks, and it is a natural starting point for hikes and scenic drives, since the Transcanadian railroad stops in the town of Jasper.
-The area of the park covers 10,878 km²/4,200 sq mi and consists of glaciers, hot springs, large forests, lakes, waterfalls and of course a varied landscape of mountains and valleys.
+Jasper National Park is the northernmost national park in the Rocky Mountains, and it is a natural starting point for tours in the mountain range, as the Trans-Canada Railway stops in the town of Jasper.
+The park’s area covers 10,878 km² and consists of glaciers, hot springs, large forests, lakes, waterfalls and of course a varied landscape of mountains and valleys.

 Icefields Parkway, Canada

-• Icefields Parkway: Icefields Parkway is the name of the road that leads from the town of Jasper in the north to Banff in the south.
-The road is used by tens of thousands of tourists each summer, and they come to enjoy the beautiful scenery along the 288-kilometer/179 mi road that runs from Jasper National Park to Banff National Park.
+Icefields Parkway is the name of the road that connects the town of Jasper in the north with Lake Louise in the south.
+The road is used by countless tourists every summer who are on a road trip to experience the beautiful Canadian Rocky Mountains.
+The Icefields Parkway is 233 kilometers long and it connects Jasper National Park and Banff National Park.

 Shopping